oduwsdl/sumgram/README.md

 ## pos_glue_split_ngrams

 This algorithm is the first measure to merge split MWPN ngrams.
-For example, the ngram fragment `emergency management` was split (base ngram = 2) from its parent MWPN:
+For example, the ngram fragment `"emergency management"` was split (base ngram = 2) from its parent MWPN:
-`federal emergency management agency`. `pos_glue_split_ngrams` attempts to replace the ngram fragment with its MWPN.
+`"federal emergency management agency"`. `pos_glue_split_ngrams` attempts to replace the ngram fragment with its MWPN.

 The `pos_glue_split_ngrams` process is outlined as follows:
 * All tokens in all the sentences are labeled with their respective Parts of Speech (POS) with Stanford CoreNLP's POS annotator.
-* WMPNs are identified by this rule: a WMPN is a `contiguous sequence of NNP` or `a contiguous sequence of NNP interleaved with CC or IN`.
+* MWPNs are identified by this rule: a MWPN is a `contiguous sequence of NNP` or `a contiguous sequence of NNP interleaved with CC or IN`.
 For example, given the follow [POS label descriptions](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)
   ```
   NNP: Proper Noun Singular
   NNPS: Proper Noun plural